-September 1, 2020: Maine Audubon is closely monitoring news and CDC guidance regarding COVID-19, particularly recommendations related to K-12 schools and childcare centers.
-Based on this information and guidance, we have made the difficult decision to keep all buildings and facilities at our visitor centers closed to the public (though our Nature Store is offering curbside pick-up in Falmouth).
+October 29, 2020: Maine Audubon is closely monitoring news and CDC guidance regarding COVID-19, particularly recommendations related to K-12 schools and childcare centers.
+Based on this information and guidance, we are continuing to keep all buildings and facilities at our visitor centers closed to the public (though our Nature Store is offering curbside pick-up in Falmouth).
 Please check our website and social media channels regularly for updates.
 Many of our programs are available as online programs and we are now offering a few outdoor programs and services.

 Our top priority is public safety and we feel a strong responsibility to our members, supporters, and fellow Mainers.
 We ask that you follow these guidelines if you are interested in walking our trails and visiting our sanctuaries and centers: